“But now, O Lord, you are our Father; we are the clay, and you are our potter; we are all the work of your hand.” Isaiah 64:8

 - Surprise, wake up, or settle down a jaded class.

-We believe that children need hands on experience to develop their artist skills and talents and to learn from professionals in specific areas, hence why we are holding an art week from Tuesday 7th June to Friday 10th June.
+We believe that children need hands on experience to develop their artist skills and talents and to learn from professionals in specific areas, hence why we hold art weeks during the summer term.

 This also coincides with our Art Exhibition, where children across the school are encouraged to enter their own art, using any median, for an evening exhibition during the week.

-In Class, it will be an opportunity to develop our sketching skills, studying an artist and look for patterns in other areas of our learning such as Forest School.
+In class, there are opportunities to develop sketching skills, studying an artist and look for patterns in other areas of learning such as Forest School.